alvchan/kno/README.md

 Named `kno` as short for the word 'know', but as a three letter word/name like `vim`/`man`/`GNU`.
-Meant to be pronounced as 'kuh-noo', which is obviously inspired by/mocking the pronounciation of GNU (guh-nu).
+Meant to be pronounced as 'kuh-noo', which is obviously inspired by/mocking the pronunciation of GNU (guh-nu).